punassuming/z/README.md

 ### Limitations

-Below is a list of features which have not yet been ported from the original `z` bash script.
+Below is a list of features which have not yet been ported from the original `z` bash script...yet.

 * Specifying two separate regex's and matching on both, i.e. `z foo bar`
 * Does not have the ability to restrict searches to sub-directories of the current directory